 Two drawers were dedicated to James John Garth Wilkinson, a writer, homeopath and editor of Swedenborg’s works.
 Wilkinson was apparently an avid letter writer.
 His correspondents included Ralph Waldo Emerson, Thomas Carlyle, Dante Gabriel Rosetti, John Ruskin, and Henry James Sr. (father of Henry the novelist and William the philosopher and psychologist).
 Of him, Emerson writes:

 Swedenborg printed these scientific books in the ten years from 1734 to 1744, and they remained from that time neglected; and now, after their century is complete, he has at last found a pupil in Mr. Wilkinson, in London, a philosophic critic, with a coequal vigor of understanding and imagination comparable only to Lord Bacon’s, who has restored his master’s buried books to the day, and transferred them, with every advantage, from their forgotten Latin into English, to go round the world in our commercial and conquering tongue.
 This startling reappearance of Swedenborg, after a hundred years, in his pupil, is not the least remarkable fact in his history.
 Aided it is said by the munificence of Mr. Clissold, and also by his literary skill, this piece of poetic justice is done.
-The admirable preliminary discourses with which Mr. Wilkinson has enriched these volumes, throw all the contemporary philosophy of England into shade, and leave me nothing to say on their proper grounds.
+The admirable preliminary discourses with which Mr. Wilkinson has enriched these volumes, throw all the contemporary philosophy of England into shade, and leave me nothing to say on their proper grounds.2

 The library is filled with books about the Swedenborg and the Swedenborgian legacy, many of them published by the Society, including about his influence on William Blake, Immanuel Kant, Friedrich Wilhelm Joseph Schelling, Thomas Carlyle, Ralph Waldo Emerson, Edgar Allan Poe, Robert and Elizabeth Barrett Browning, Walt Whitman, Charles Baudelaire, George MacDonald, William Butler Yeats, August Strindberg, Arthur Conan Doyle, Jorge Luis Borges, and many others.
-Whether explicit or subterranean: all roads lead to Swedenborg.
+Whether explicit or subterranean: many roads lead to Swedenborg.

 The elegant spread of forensic detritus, sprinkled with allusions to “fairy rings”, apparitions and the spirit world, certainly makes for an uncanny visit.